-Spring is the busiest season in the garden, with a wide variety of plants available.
-To help you plan your spring garden, we share some of their favourite spring plants and how best to grow them.
+Spring is usually the busiest season in the garden, with a wide variety of plants available.
+To help you plan your spring garden, we are sharing some of our favourite spring plants and how best to grow them.

 1. Amelanchier Canadensis